frc2204/rambot/README.md

 ## License

-This Discord bot is licensed under the **GNU Affero General Public License**.
+This Discord bot is licensed under the **GNU General Public License**.
 Please review the `LICENSE` file included in this repository for more details.